lgunsch/django-vmail/docs/configuration.rst

              madmin_domain.active=TRUE AND \
              madmin_mailuser.active=TRUE

-Note: You should configure dovecot to not user specific settings.
+Note: You should configure Dovecot to not user specific settings.
 In the ``userdb`` section of the Dovecot configuration.
 For *example* ::

     userdb {